Xaxis/jquery.php/README.md

 ```

 ### Defining a global callback
-Here we can define a global callback function so we don't have to pass one to our function requests every time
+Define a global callback function so we don't have to pass one to our function requests every time if we're working
-if we're using the context of jquery selected elements.
+with the DOM.

 ```javascript
 // Setting the global callback is as simple as passing a callback function to our plugin